USS Dick Fulton: War service

 In March 1862 Grant and Buell were preparing for a campaign into Mississippi.
 A crucial part of the campaign would be the capturing of Island No. 10.
 On 31 March Scranton commissioned Charles Ellet, Jr. to create a "Ram Fleet" in twenty days.
 In one of his transactions Ellet bought Lioness and Fulton for $20,000 in Pittsburgh.
 These two boats were small, fast stern-wheelers, he intended them to be used as tenders and dispatch boats.
 In all he bought five vessels, the first problem was they were too big too pass through the locks on the Ohio River, so they were modified so they could be floated over the falls before the river fell.
 All had their bows armored at New Albany or Mound City, and were ready for service at the end of April.
 Meanwhile, Grant had succeeded in sending two ironclads past Island No. 10 opening the Mississippi River to Fort Pillow, but Ellet continued with his plans.
 Come 26 April Ellet was with his fleet in Pittsburgh.
 The fleet he had assembled of nine vessels were not armed and were all old riverboats, it included the stern-wheeled towboats Fulton and T.D Horner, which were not intended for fighting.
 Ellet working for the War Department as opposed to the Navy, spent his time reinforcing the rams.

-On 6 June 1862, she attended the Battle of Memphis, by 19 June she was with the squadron at the mouth of the St. Francis River, and then headed for Greenville.
+On 6 June 1862, she attended the First Battle of Memphis, by 19 June she was with the squadron at the mouth of the St. Francis River, and then headed for Greenville.

 Charles Ellet died at Memphis, he had led the rams in the battle on USS Queen of the West.
 During this complete Union victory, Queen of the West and Monarch both rammed and sank the Confederate flagship CSS Colonel Lovell.
 Ellet wounded during the battle (the only Union casualty), died of his injuries hospital at Cairo, Illinois fifteen days later on 21 June.

 On 22 June Fulton repaired her burned boiler at Paw Paw Island before heading downriver with Monarch and Lancaster on a scouting mission.
 Fulton in early 1863 was operating along with Monarch in the Greenville area moving provisions and stores.